American Folk Art Museum Logo

 Exhibition

-Self-Made is curated by Valérie Rousseau, PhD, Curatorial Chair and Senior Curator of 20th-Century & Contemporary Art, with the assistance of Suzie Oppenheimer, Ponsold-Motherwell Curatorial Fellow.
+Curated by Valérie Rousseau, PhD, Curatorial Chair and Senior Curator of 20th-Century & Contemporary Art, with Suzie Oppenheimer, Ponsold-Motherwell Curatorial Fellow, City University of New York, Graduate Center, and Research Associate.

 Credits